skybluejamie/drum/README.rst

 fashion to ``django-admin.py``.
 The wikipeace site can then be tested and modified on your local machine::

     # FIXME: add new instructions of how to create a project with wikipeace
-    $ mezzanine-project -a wikipeace project_name
+    $ mezzanine-project -a drum project_name
     $ cd project_name
     $ python manage.py createdb --noinput
     $ python manage.py runserver

+The site will then run locally and you can test and make changes to do it in the wikipeace repository.
 Here we specify the ``-a`` switch for the ``mezzanine-project`` command, which tells it to use an alternative package (wikipeace) for the project template to use.
 Both Mezzanine and Drum contain a project template